 You need to watch this chicken if you have a grill that is prone to flare-ups.
 You are going to have some fat coming from the skin that can cause some flare-ups.

 If you are cooking chicken thighs and drums then you need to watch them for doneness.
 They are going to be done before the breast so you will need to pull them early.

 I like to use an instant-read thermometer.
 You want the chicken to get to 165° you could pull it a few degrees under seeing that it will keep cooking a little bit when you have it rest.
 The bone inside is going to retain some heat.

 You want to give the meat some time to let it soak the juices back into the meat.
-We are not talking long, 5-10 minutes should be fine.
+We are not talking long, 5-10 minutes should be fine with chicken.

 What are you waiting for?
 Go ahead and dive into this delicious chicken, it is going to give you a better appreciation for chicken on the bone.

 How long does it take to grill bone-in chicken breast?

 It takes approximately 45 minutes to grill bone-in chicken breast.
 A lot of this will depend on how hot you are running grill and if you are finishing the cooking on in-direct heating.
 You want to check the meat and get a reading of 165°F with an instant-read thermometer.

 You want to an internal temperature of 165°F for grilled bone-in chicken breast.
 I do recommend that you pull the chicken off the grill before it gets that high, so that when it is resting it comes up to the correct temperature for food safety.